-All of the users assigned to a step must complete it before the step is considered complete.
-Once all assignees have finished the step, the workflow will transition to the next step.
+Required number of assignees must complete their tasks for a step before the step is considered complete.
+When the required number of assignees have finished the step, the workflow will transition to the next step.
 If there are no additional steps, the workflow will be marked as Completed.

-If a completed workflow has an approval step, you'll have an option to download the approved version of the document:
+If a completed workflow has an approval step, you'll have the option to download the approved version of the document.

 For documents with a signature, the download will be a PDF rendition that includes a signature page at the end.